Sunday, 25 December 2022

-We woke to a blustery day and although it was Christmas Day, it felt like any other day except we were entering the Weddell sea which was pretty special.
-Few people get to visit the Weddell sea so it was a bit exciting.
+We woke to a blustery day and although it was Christmas Day, it felt like any other day except for one important difference - we were entering the Weddell Sea.
+Few people get to visit the Weddell Sea so it was a bit exciting.
 Normally the sea is packed with ice but we found sufficient clear water to visit a few places.

 Christmas lunch

 We were soon passing massive cliffs dark and looming – this was Brown Bluff.
-The Expedition team tried to find a landing place but it was simply too windy.
+The expedition team tried to find a landing place but it was simply too windy and the sea too wild.
 Next possible landing option was James Ross Island.
 Here a number of people went ashore to a place called ‘The Naze’.
-This as the name suggests, is a long stretch of seemingly bare ground, but those that went ashore said that there was plenty of wildlife there
+This as the name suggests, is a long stretch of seemingly bare ground, but those that went ashore said that there was plenty of wildlife around.

 Our own Antarctic plum pudding!

-That night the dining room was decked out for Christmas and we even had a visit from Santa.
+We were served a traditional Christmas lunch with all the trimmings and later that night the dining room was decked out for Christmas - we even had a visit from Santa.
 All rather fun and the mood was jolly.

 Some got to sit on Santa's knee!